defenseunicorns/delivery-aws-iac/doc/adr/0010-e2e-testing-improvement.md

 1. **Streamline Testing with Merge Queue**: We can optimize our testing process by integrating it with the merge queue.
     - **Implementation Plan**: A workflow triggered on `pull request` will either skip the e2e test status checks or succeed them, followed by the actual tests running in the `merge_group` workflow.

-## Decision:
-- In a PR we are able to run both insecure and secure tests
-  - not required to pass to be added to merge queue
-  - maintainers can use slash command dispatch
-- Insecure test is required in merge event (merge queue... required)
-  - test must pass to merge to main
-- Secure test is required to run at least nightly and be integrated with slack notification
-  - maintains validation of all things
-  - failures must become the top priority of the iac team
-- Release Please PR should not be added to the merge queue unless the merge queue is empty
-  - It should be at the head of the queue, else it will miss other commits to main in its commit
-- Release Please PRs will run both tests to ensure that all tests pass before a tag is cut
-  - needed because Release Please kicks off a tag job when merged to main occurs

 ## Consequences